 Climb the viewpoints overlooking the city

 There are at least three really cool viewpoints around the city.
-Phang Peak can be reached in about 40 – 60 minutes depending on the pace, excellent view at both sunrise and sunset, if you want you can camp on the top, the path is easy to follow and well maintained, the entrance costs 20,000 KIP.
+Pahang Peak can be reach in about 40 – 60 minutes depending on the pace.
+Excellent view at both sunrise and sunset, if you want you can camp on the top.
+The path is easy to follow and well maintained.
+The entrance costs 20,000 KIP.

 Of the two just mentioned, Phadeng is the most beautiful.
-Finally, there is a third and last viewpoint, which I have not visited but judging by the photos it doesn’t look bad at all, it was recently opened so it is not as popular as the other two but it looks absolutely the highest, so I guess it takes well over an hour to climb, the start of the trail should be this, entry costs 20,000 KIP.
+Finally, there is a third and last viewpoint.
+Which I have not visited but judging by the photos it doesn’t look bad at all.
+It was recently open.
+So it is not as popular as the other two but it looks absolutely the highest.
+So I guess it takes well over an hour to climb.
+The start of the trail should be this, entry costs 20,000 KIP.

 In all cases, it is advisable to bring a headlamp, especially if you decide to go up for the sunset.

-The cave is located slightly outside the city but can easily be reached on foot, the reviews are somewhat mixed but I assure you that if you like exploration it is absolutely worth it.
+The cave is locate slightly outside the city but can easily be reach on foot.
+The reviews are somewhat mix but I assure you that if you like exploration it is absolutely worth it.
 Admission costs 10,000 KIP and, if you don’t have it, a headlamp is provided.

-It is a cave used during the war as a bomb shelter and the tunnels are at times extremely narrow, you have to literally crawl on the ground to make your way between the various rooms, extremely fun and adventurous as far as I’m concerned but if you’re not ready to get dirty and do of contortionist manoeuvres, I would probably avoid.
+It is a cave use during the war as a bomb shelter and the tunnels are at times extremely narrow.
+You have to literally crawl on the ground to make your way between the various rooms.
+Extremely fun and adventurous as far as I’m concerned.
+But if you’re not ready to get dirty and do of contortionist maneuvers.
+I would probably avoid.

 Where to sleep in Nong Khiaw?

-I slept in Nong Khiaw Riverview where, after bargaining, I managed to get a private back room for KIP 50,000 a night.
-I was told Delilahs has a good dorm for 35,000 KIP.
-During the high season, prices are probably higher, in any case, there are several guesthouses and finding a good option shouldn’t be a problem, also because the city is really compact.
+I slept in Nong Khiaw Riverview where, after bargaining.
+Also I managed to get a private back room for KIP 50,000 a night.
+And I was told Delilah’s has a good dorm for 35,000 KIP.
+During the high season, prices are probably higher.
+In any case, there are several guesthouses and finding a good option shouldn’t be a problem.
+Also because the city is really compact.